-- A person must not carry out building work in a way that makes an audible noise- - (a) on a business day or Saturday, before 6.30a.m. or after 6.30p.m; or - (b) on any other day, at any time. - 2.
-The reference in subsection (1) to a person carrying out building work- - (a) includes a person carrying out building work under an owner-builder permit; and - (b) otherwise does not include a person carrying out building work at premises used by the person only for residential purposes.
+- 1. A person must not carry out building work in a way that makes an audible noise- - (a) on a business day or Saturday, before 6.30a.m. or after 6.30p.m; or - (b) on any other day, at any time.

+The reference in subsection (1) to a person carrying out building work-

+(a) includes a person carrying out building work under an owner-builder permit; and

+(b) otherwise does not include a person carrying out building work at premises used by the person only for residential purposes.

-Thus, Project activity between the hours (which are intended for the benefit of human receptors) of 6.30 am to 6.30 pm Monday to Saturday, excluding public holidays is not normally subject to numerical noise limits, providing the machinery being used is in good working condition.
+Thus, Project activity between the hours of 6.30 am to 6.30 pm Monday to Saturday, excluding public holidays is not normally subject to numerical noise limits, providing the machinery being used is in good working condition.